 Q: What do I do if I feel overwhelmed by responsibilities and stressors with family, work or school?

-A: Students may come to Health Services for an initial consultation with a Registerd Nurse.
-Together we will assess your situation and treatment options will be discussed.
-Referrals will be made to the Psych/Mental Health Nurse Practitioner on staff by appointment on Tuesdays, between the hours of 11:30 am and 4:30 pm.
-If these hours do not coincide with the students schedule appropriate referrals will be made to community providers. **All information the student provides remains confidential.**.
+A: Students may come to Health Services for an initial consultation with a Registered Nurse, usually our director Donna Mueller.
+Referrals may be made to our Mental Health Nurse Practitioner by appointment on Tuesdays, between the hours of 11:30 am and 4:30 pm.
+If these hours do not coincide with the student's schedule, appropriate referrals will be made to community providers.
+All information the student provides remains confidential.

 Q: What do I do if I begin missing a series of classes due to unforseen circumstances?

 A: Students should contact their professors promptly for any absence from class due to illness/injury/personal situation.
-Extended absence due to serious illness or injury should be reported to the Office of Health Services.
-The Office of Health Services does not provide a medical excuse from classes.
+Extended absence due to serious illness or injury should be reported to Health Services.
+Health Services does not provide a medical excuse from classes.
 The department will notify professors of an extended absence due to illness or injury if the student will miss greater than 7 days and must provide physician documentation.
 The student needs to keep an open line of communication with their professor and if necessary discuss available options.

 Q: What medical information and supplies should I bring to school?